 Using a modern SCADA system allowed Brown to more quickly utilize historical data through data trending.
-By utilizing SQL databases, a modern SCADA system makes it easier to integrate into existing MES and ERP systems, allowing data to flow seamlessly through an entire organization.
+By utilizing SQL databases, a modern SCADA system makes it easier to integrate into existing MES (manufacturing execution system) and ERP (enterprise resource planning) systems, allowing data to flow seamlessly through an entire organization.
 Historical data can also be logged in a SQL database.

 The ability to integrate historical data gets a positive reaction, Brown says.
 “The ability to display real-time trending and retrieve data from historical databases is extremely fast.
 We get a lot of wows over that,” he says.
 “People can visibly see and feel the difference in their day-to-day job.”

 Since traditional SCADA systems use proprietary technology to handle data, older technologies can create headaches for staff needing to upgrade or patch their system, according to Hamlin.
 HMI/SCADA software systems may cause issues such as individually installed clients, limited and proprietary connectivity, decentralized maintenance and limited security options.

 “If you have to go from Windows XP to Windows 7, it’s a nightmare because you need all-new licensing, and you have to handle the conversion and everything that goes along with it,” Hamlin says.

 A web-deployed solution can be easier and quicker to install.
 Because it does not require users to install a driver, the system can be set up on a local or computer network, and it can be launched to any device with a web browser.